rob-picard-teleport/teleport/rfd/0208-selinux-policy.md

 If the SSH service itself was allowed to manage its own SELinux module, an attacker that compromised the SSH service could modify the module to be more permissive, defeating the point of the module in the first place.

-Installation scripts will be updated to install and configure the SELinux module with the `teleport-update`.
+`teleport-update` is included in release tarballs and DEB/RPM packages, the new shell script will be included in release tarballs, and the installation script at https://goteleport.com/download ultimately downloads release tarballs or DEB/RPM packages so there should always be a way to install the SELinux module no matter how Teleport is installed.

 SELinux has 3 modes, disabled, permissive (module violations are only logged) and enforcing (attempts to violate the module are denied).
 The SELinux mode will not be modified by `teleport-update`, users will be responsible for enabling SELinux if they so choose.